 GraphQL makes this way simpler.
 It stays between the client and the server at all times.
 It receives requests from the client, interprets these and sends a request onto the server.
 When it receives the data from the server, it changes the data output into a format the client wants and needs.

 This modern syntax is used for making efficient data requests to servers.
 Its greatest feature is the fact that it allows you to only ask for the data you need.
 Because you get to decide how much data is returned from the server, your app can run more efficiently than with other query languages.

 There are myriad companies using GraphQL right now.
 Some have been using it since 2012, like Facebook.
 Other users include GitHub, PayPal, Twitter, Sky and Hudl.
 All are making their apps more efficient by refining their data use.

 Want to use of data more efficiently in your apps?
 Then the GraphQL Bootcamp is for you.
-Our week-long intensive GraphQL training course helps devs upskill quickly.
+Our week-long intensive GraphQL training helps devs upskill quickly.